wp-plugins/sgr-nextpage-titles/readme.txt

 = To Do =

+* Change the html post title in the wordpress head section, adding the subpage title.
-* Add links for next and previous subpaget in the footer of paginated posts.
+* Add links for next and previous subpages in the footer of paginated posts.
 * Make you possible to disable the index or even to show it just on the first page.
 * Add a sidebar widget to show the index.